Chart Color Schemes

 Wallsend is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-The dwelling structure in Wallsend, as per the latest Census, consisted of 77.8% houses and 22.2% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Non-Metro NSW had 82.6% houses and 17.4% other dwellings.
-Home ownership in Wallsend was at 30.5%, with the remaining dwellings either mortgaged (31.4%) or rented (38.0%).
-The median monthly mortgage repayment in Wallsend was $1,733, aligning with Non-Metro NSW's average.
-The median weekly rent figure was recorded as $375, compared to Non-Metro NSW's $330.
+Wallsend's dwelling structures, as per the latest Census, consisted of 77.8% houses and 22.2% other dwellings.
+This contrasts with Regional NSW's figures of 82.6% houses and 17.4% other dwellings.
+Home ownership in Wallsend stood at 30.5%, while mortgaged properties were at 31.4% and rented ones at 38.0%.
+The median monthly mortgage repayment was $1,733, aligning with Regional NSW's average.
+The median weekly rent was $375, compared to Regional NSW's $330.
 Nationally, Wallsend's mortgage repayments were lower than the Australian average of $1,863, while rents were comparable at $375.

 Frequently Asked Questions - Housing